tombouctou/confi/mongo/dotnet/article/index.md

 }
 ```

-Watching for changes is nice, but even if no changes will happen we'll still need to use the configuration from out mongo collection.
+Watching for changes is nice, but even if no changes will happen, we'll still need to use the configuration from our mongo collection.
 Let's implement a method, loading the configuration on our app start.

 ```csharp
 private async Task LoadInitialConfigurationAsync(CancellationToken cancellationToken)